Updated on 1/18/2013…

 Shared VoIP Features: Standard Call Features, Advanced Call Hunting, Auto Attendant, Call Recording, Call Rules, Desktop Integration, Dial-By-Name Directory, virtual Fax, Enhanced Voice Mail, Find Me/Follow Me, Holiday/Custom Scheduling, Intercom, Music, Remote Access, Speed Dial, Virtual Extensions, Web Portal

 Metered and Unmetered Plans: 8×8, as of this writing, lowered the price of their Unlimited Extension Pro from $64.99/mo to $49.99/mo.
 This is the same price as their metered extension price, which, for whatever reason, they have not lowered as well.
 8×8 offers a Global Extension Pro which has unlimited calling to over a dozen countries for $104.99 a month, and the extension can be as few or as many extensions as needed.
-Nextiva has their metered Nextiva Connect plan, which, if you read our blogs, is the same as inTALK’s Nextiva Connect plan.
+The Nextiva Connect plan is the only one of Nextiva’s plans that is metered.
+If you read our blogs, you’re aware that this is the same as inTALK’s Nextiva Connect plan.
 You need to sign a yearlong contract in order to get 100 minutes for $8.95/mo or 500 mins for $19.95/mo.
 The unlimited Nextiva Office Pro varies from as low as $19.95/mo to as high as $29.95, and the Nextiva Office Enterprise, which has even more features, starts at $34.95/mo.

 Conference Bridge: 8×8 has up to 20 calls on one conference call without an upgrade; Nextiva has up to 15-way calling.